CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Health.md

 1. Open the large Network Health card.
 2. Hover over the card and click {{% imgOld 17 %}}.

-    {{% imgOld 18 %}}
+    {{< figure src="/images/netq/ntwk-hlth-large-ntwk-hlth.png" width="500" >}}

 The health of each protocol or service is represented on the left side of the card by a distribution of the health score, a trend indicator, and a percentage of successful results.
 The right side of the card provides a listing of devices running the services.